Shaswat-G/django/building_an_app.md

 django comapares the model clases and db tables and creates a migration file [expand ont he details, terminologies and the process here] that sync our db with model classes.

 python manage.py makemigrations -> genetates the migrations.py file with the operations needed for sync

 python manage.py migrate

+[expand how how we can ge tthe wxact sql statemtnes being sent to the db]

+Admin Panel:
+All django apps come with a powerful admin interface.
+❯ python manage.py createsuperuser

+Databse abstraction apis:
+The clas of movies that we created  in the models.py file, where we inherited it from models.Model class provides us an API to do perform operations on the db engine.
+It abstracts away the complexity of dealing with a database.

+You can always use raw sql statements to bypass the abstraciton api.